 Since bold innovation frequently outpaces legal precedent, tech companies must do more than resolve current legal obstacles.
 They need attorneys who can craft an IP strategy which encompasses the legal issues of today, as well as anticipate the challenges of tomorrow.
-Drawing upon his engineering degree, experience as a product manager, clerkship for a patent pilot program judge and years as an IP litigator, David is uniquely qualified to guide clients through current and potential challenges.
+Drawing upon his engineering degree, experience in-house as a product manager at a startup and as in-house counsel to a multi-national engineering powerhouse, clerkship for a federal district court judge and years as an IP litigator, David is uniquely qualified to guide clients through current and potential challenges.

 Before joining Orrick, David served as a law clerk to the Honorable Nora Barry Fischer in the United States District Court for the Western District of Pennsylvania.
 Prior to his clerkship, David served as a full-time extern to the Honorable Kathleen O'Malley at the United States Court of Appeals for the Federal Circuit.

 David also spent a year working in-house for Panasonic Corporation, stationed near Panasonic's Osaka, Japan headquarters.

 Zynga v.
 Scopely: We secured a very successful settlement for Scopely, a next-generation mobile entertainment company.
 Zynga had accused Scopely of trade secret violations and employee poaching, filed a request for Temporary Restraining Order, and a Preliminary injunction.
 The court denied both requests, and the parties settled shortly thereafter.